 Steven Goss, Ed.D., Dean

 The M.S. in Organizational Leadership (MSOL) offers working professionals a rich foundation and deep understanding of leadership theory and skills to further define themselves as burgeoning leaders within their personal and professional organizational environments.
-The MSOL degree program allows students to complete their graduate work through either a hybrid and/or online format, with a schedule that is flexible and conducive for working professionals.
+The MSOL degree program allows students to complete their graduate work through either a blended and/or online format, with a schedule that is flexible and conducive for working professionals.
 The program seeks to cultivate leaders who are professionally skilled and civically minded.